oren/ai-healthcare-talk/README.md

 # Problems with AI
 * Managing AI bias
 * Economic impact of automation
-* The need to ensure that any intelligent systems we develop share our ethical and moral values.
+* The need to ensure that any intelligent systems we develop share our ethical and moral values

 ---